 Hurts is an intriguing choice for the Falcons for a couple of reasons.
 First of all, he wouldn’t cost them a first round pick (one hopes), allowing them to prioritize an impact defender in the first round.
 He’s also not just a developmental type who would gather dust behind Matt Ryan for the next 3-4 seasons, because Hurts is not just a pocket passer.
 Last year, he threw for 32 touchdowns and just 8 picks, but he also ran for over 1,200 yards and 20 touchdowns, a testament to his speed, savvy as a runner, and nose for the end zone.

-In Atlanta, it’s fairly obvious that the team would use Hurts in a variety of ways early on in his career, including relieving Ryan, lining up in the backfield, and possibly even out wide.
+In Atlanta, it’s fairly obvious that the team would use Hurts in a variety of ways early on in his career, including relieving Ryan and potentially lining up in the backfield.
 He’s got the talent necessary to do pretty much anything you’d like him to do, but he’s also a good enough pure passer to be Ryan’s heir apparent.
 If the team fears Ryan is going to be on his way out in 2-3 seasons, or if they find Hurts too compelling a talent to pass up, I could absolutely see them doing this.

 So file this one away, too.
 Thankfully the draft is almost here and we can put these rumors to rest soon enough.